Early Detection Innovation Sandpit and Award

 - Based in the UK

-We particularly welcome applications from those working in the computer sciences who have access to technologies and approaches which have not previously been explored in cancer detection and from people representing organisations (large or small) that will contribute new expertise and new thinking in early detection research.
+We particularly welcome applications from those working in clinical technologies, control engineering, human-computer interaction, image and vision computing approaches which have not previously been explored in cancer detection and from people representing organisations (large or small) that will contribute new expertise and new thinking in early detection research.

 We regret that PhD students and junior postdocs are not eligible to attend the workshop.